Lucia Maria Ernst

 1952 Mrs. Henderson moved to Hillsboro Beach with her husband and son and began her philanthropic activities.

-Lucy Henderson helped found the the Henderson Clinic in Fort Lauderdale, Florida.
-She continued to support the group with grants from the A. D. Henderson foundation.
+1952 Lucy Henderson helped found the Henderson Clinic in Fort Lauderdale, Florida.
+She continued to support the group with grants from the A. D. Henderson Foundation.

-1959 The A. D. Henderson Foundation was founded in 1959 by her husband, Alexander D. Henderson and Lucy E. Henderson.
-The Foundation is dedicated to provide an opportunity for all children to succeed, with a special interest in promoting literacy for children and families.
-Source: A. D. Henderson Foundation Web site.
+1959 The A. D. Henderson Foundation was founded in 1959 by her husband, Alexander D. Henderson, and Lucy E. Henderson.
+The Foundation is dedicated to providing an opportunity for all children to succeed, with a special interest in promoting literacy for children and families.
+Source: A. D. Henderson Foundation website.

-Alexander D. Henderson was one of the founders of Saint Andrews School in Boca Raton.
+1961 Alexander D. Henderson was one of the founders of Saint Andrew’s School in Boca Raton.
 Lucy was a trustee and continued to support the school for the rest of her life.

 Lucy E. Henderson

-Mr. Henderson died at the Massachusetts General Hospital in Boston, Massachusetts.
+July 9, 1964 Mr. Henderson died at Massachusetts General Hospital in Boston, Massachusetts.

-After Mr. Henderson died in 1964, Mrs. Henderson continued her involvement in civic affairs, and established the Alexander D. Henderson University School at Florida Atlantic University in her late husbands name.
+1965 After Mr. Henderson died in 1964, Mrs. Henderson continued her involvement in civic affairs and established the Alexander D. Henderson University School at Florida Atlantic University in her late husband’s name.

 September 30, 1965 Lucy donated $750,000 to the Florida Atlantic University Endowment Corporation in memory of her late husband, Alexander D. Henderson.
-Source: Sun-Sentinel newspaper, 1965.
+Source: Sun-Sentinel, 1965.

 Lucy at FAU meeting

-Lucy was welcomed to the Board of Trustees of the Debbie-Rand Foundation, Inc. which sponsors the Boca Raton Community Hospital and she continued to support the foundation and the hospital for the rest of her life.
+February 25, 1966 Lucy was welcomed to the Board of Trustees of the Debbie-Rand Foundation, Inc., which sponsors the Boca Raton Community Hospital, and she continued to support the foundation and hospital for the rest of her life.

-Lucy helped found the Discover Center in Fort Lauderdale, Florida and started the first dyslexia clinics in the Palm Beach Count school system.
+Lucy helped found the Discover Center in Fort Lauderdale, Florida, and started the first dyslexia clinics in the Palm Beach County school system.

-Mrs. Henderson continued to support Saint Andrew’s with significant gifts for buildings, faculty housing, Annual Fund and endowment.
-Source: Saint Andrew’s 2001-2002 Endowment Fund Contributions.
+Mrs. Henderson continued to support Saint Andrew’s with significant gifts for buildings, faculty housing, the Annual Fund, and endowment.
+Source: Saint Andrew’s 2001–2002 Endowment Fund Contributions.

 Alexander D. Henderson